To be the premiere institution supporting agricultural literacy

 provides a one-stop shopping center for teachers - materials for

-about 60 projects in one place- so they can select a project that
+about 60 projects in one place- so they can select a subject that

 coordinates with what they are required to teach in their grades.

-trout- on composting or planning and planting a garden.
+The 48th DAA provides workshops on nutrition, hatching chicks, composting or planning and planting a Square Foot garden.
 Most projects

 are adaptable to a variety of grade levels.

 Programs and materials are free of charge to teachers, in exchange for an exhibit to be displayed

 This program is important to continue the agricultural heritage